cocode/TrekBASIC/README.md

 # <img src="images/TrekBasicLogo.png" alt="Logo" width="50" height="25"> TrekBasic

-TrekBASIC is now both a full BASIC interpreter, written in Python, and a BASIC compiler, via LLVM.
+TrekBASIC is both a full BASIC interpreter, written in Python, and a BASIC compiler, via LLVM.

 My goal was to be able to play the old [Super Star Trek game](https://en.wikipedia.org/wiki/Star_Trek_(1971_video_game)), which was written in BASIC.